pippyn/icloud3/Readme.md

 ## TECHNICAL INFORMATION - HOW THE INTERVAL IS DETERMINED
 The iCloud3 device tracked uses data from several sources to determine the time interval between the iCloud Find my Friends location update requests.
 The purpose is to provide accurate location data without exceeding Apple's limit on the number of requests in a time period and to limit the drain on the device's battery.

 The algorithm uses a sequence of tests to determine the interval.
+If the test is true, it's interval value is used and no further tests are done.
 The following is for the nerd who wants to know how this is done.

 | Test | Interval | Method Name|